Course Descriptions and Prerequisites

 Maybe I need to talk to someone about this…

-In grades 9 and 10, you are able to take a combination of Academic, Applied, Locally Developed or Open courses depending on your individual strengths, learning styles and interests in each subject area.
-With planning, you will be able to transition between course types as you move through secondary school.
-Your guidance counselor will help you to choose appropriate courses throughout secondary school as you plan for your initial post-secondary destination.
+With planning, students will be able to transition between course types as they move through secondary school.
+Your guidance counselor will help you to choose appropriate courses throughout secondary school as students plan for their initial post-secondary destination.

-You do not need to make these decisions alone!
-Consult with your parent/guardian, grade 8 teachers, secondary guidance counselor or teacher when making your course selections.
+Students do not need to make course selection decisions alone!
+Consult with your parent/guardian, teachers, or guidance counselor when making course selections.

 As you plan your courses throughout secondary school it is important to be aware of course prerequisites.